-Please remember that if you have had sedation, it is important that someone comes to collect you from the department and stays with you for the next 24 hours.
+Please remember that it is important that someone comes to collect you from the department and to stay with you for the next 24 hours.
 If this is not possible, please contact the reception staff before your appointment date and let us know.

 When you arrive home it is advisable to recover quietly for the rest of the day.
-You will be able to eat and drink normally; if you have had sedation you must not drive, drink alcohol, operate machinery or sign legal documents for 24 hours.
+You will be able to eat and drink normally, but you must not drive, drink alcohol, operate machinery or sign legal documents for 24 hours.